Overview of the Process

 You do NOT have to pay any kind of fee to make a refugee claim.

-An Inland claim is a refugee claim made at a Citizenship and Immigration (CIC office).
+An Inland claim is a refugee claim made at an Immigration, Refugee and Citizenship Canada (IRCC) office.

-Most major cities in Canada have a CIC office where you can make a claim.
-To find the nearest office you can call the CIC Call Centre at 1-888-242-2100, or email email@example.com.
-You may also get a list of CIC offices throughout Canada by visiting: http://www.cic.gc.ca/english/information/offices/help.asp
+Most major cities in Canada have an IRCC office where you can make a claim.
+To find the nearest office you can call the IRCC Call Centre at 1-888-242-2100, or email firstname.lastname@example.org You may also get a list of IRCC offices throughout Canada by visiting:

 A POE claim is a claim made at Canada Border Services Agency (CBSA) upon arrival at a land border crossing, airport or seaport.
 Be aware that POE officers are NOT allowed to send you back if you make a refugee claim upon arrival.